Worried about doing this on your own? You may be able to get free legal help.

 The police are supposed to treat transgender persons with dignity.
 You have rights while in police custody.
 For example, you can request to have a person of your chosen gender present during pat-down searches and transport.
 Learn more by watching this video about when transgender people are alone with the police.

-Changing the gender on a birth certificate
+Changing the gender on a [no-lexicon] birth certificate [/no-lexicon]

 People who have undergone gender transition treatment can request to change the sex on their birth certificate.
 Learn more about how to change the gender marker on a birth certificate.